f00b4r0/esptic2udp/README.md

 See the Getting Started Guide for full steps to configure and use ESP-IDF to build projects.

 Tested working on ESP8266 and ESP32.

+### Connect

+Use e.g. [TIC2UART](http://hacks.slashdirt.org/hw/tic2uart/) to connect the TIC output of the meter to the RX pin of your ESP board.